 In puppies, the puppy sit is not an indication of anything.
 That is just how puppies sit.
 Puppies sit that way simply because of their underdeveloped skeletal structure.

-In puppies, skeletal tissues like bones, tendons, muscles, and ligaments are not fully formed therefore allow so many variations of movement.
-You may also notice that your puppy’s walk and/run are just as clumsy and sloppy as her sit.
+In puppies, skeletal tissues like bones, tendons, muscles, and ligaments are not fully formed therefore allowing so many variations of movement.
+You may also notice that your puppy’s walk and/or run are just as clumsy and sloppy as her sit.

 As your puppy grows, the bones and other skeletal tissues will eventually become stronger and sturdier allowing more coordinated movement.

 Another reason your puppy may be sluggish in her posture is simple ignorance.
 Your untrained puppy may be unaware of what position is best for her and take on what feels most natural.